mrsandipandas/Udacity_LaneLines-P1/README.md

 My pipeline consisted of 5 step:

-a.
-Define a kernel size and apply Gaussian smoothing.
+* Define a kernel size and apply Gaussian smoothing.
-b.
-Define our parameters for Canny and applying edge detection.
+* Define our parameters for Canny and applying edge detection.
-c.
-Masking out the region of interest, with a four sided polygon.
+* Masking out the region of interest, with a four sided polygon.
-d.
-Run Hough transformation on detected edge and get an array containing endpoints of detected line segments.
+* Run Hough transformation on detected edge and get an array containing endpoints of detected line segments.
-e.
-Overlaying and extrapolating the curve from the set of detected lines.
+* Overlaying and extrapolating the curve from the set of detected lines.

 Finally this is how my dtected lines look for example:
 ![Solid White Curve][image1]